NetworkwithJosh/IT-Project/CustomerService/Communication-Best-Practices.md

 My goal is to keep communication simple, especially for clients who may not have a technical background.

 - I avoid using technical jargon unless the client is clearly comfortable with it.
+  *Try restarting the app, that helps refresh things.*
+  (Rather than saying "clear the cache")